jasim/jsfoo-talk-learning-to-learn-reason/main.md

 Consider this function `showNext` - it tells you what your user id could be, based on the last user in the system.

+We pass it an object with id 16, and it prints 17.
 The code is as simple as it can get.

 But does it work perfectly reliably all the time, every time?
 Will it ever crash in production?

 :::